pisto/spaghettimod/readme_source.txt

 Sauerbraten game engine source code, any release.

-Copyright (C) 2001-2009 Wouter van Oortmerssen, Lee Salzman, Mike Dysart, and Robert Pointon
+Copyright (C) 2001-2009 Wouter van Oortmerssen, Lee Salzman, Mike Dysart, Robert Pointon, and Quinton Reeves

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages